 Writing can’t exist without language, and at it’s most basic form, language is a personal interaction to demonstrate a thought that otherwise cannot be conveyed by telepathy.
 Thus the origin of gestures itself could be a signal of sentience.
 The origin of language depends first on having a thought or emotion that you choose to share with another member of your group.
 The modern equivalent might be the “lights off/be quiet” rule in many grade schools.

 If you like this discussion and want me to continue along the path from primal origins to modern grammar, let me know in a comment, and I’ll try to dig out some more insightful gems next week for further pondering.

 Some Funny or Interesting Words:

 Wanky – Since this was specifically called out in the suggestion comment, let’s take a look.
 The origin of the root word: wank, verb, to masturbate.
 The origin is unknown, as far as I can turn up.
 With the addition of the -y, or in fact other endings, we get a plethora of slang terms specific to the twentieth century.
 A wanker can be a generic insult, and is probably closest to the root.
-Someone is a wanker (masturbater) because they don’t have the skill/charm/whatever to attract a mate.
+Someone is a wanker (masturbater) because they don’t have the skill/charm/whatever to attract a mate, and instead spend a lot of their time on sites like https://www.hdpornvideo.xxx/ doing God only knows what.
 Other definitions run the gambit from foolish to pretentious, according to wiktionary.
 The usage of the word is so diverse and varied in English speaking countries that it’s hard to pin down an exact definition, but the M-W is going to try:

 Definition of wanky